f5devcentral/f5-rseries-training/docs/rseries_diagnostics.rst

 You may have a need to access the console of a tenant to diagnose a problem, or to watch it boot up. rSeries provides a built-in terminal server function that will proxy network connections to a tenant console.
 VIPRION and iSeries provided a **vconsole** capability for vCMP guest access, which required a user to authenticate to the device CLI first before they could run the vconsole command.

-When an rSeries tenant is created and deployed, a listening ssh port will be configured on port 700x of the F5OS layer (where x is the tenant instance ID).
+When an rSeries tenant is created and deployed, a listening ssh port will be configured on port 7001 of the F5OS layer.
 After a tenant is created, you will need to set the tenant password and tweak the **Expiry Date** to force a password change before a user can connect via the terminal server.

 Once a tenant is created from the F5OS CLI, enter the command **show system aaa authentication**.
 Note that there is a **username** that corresponds to each tenant that has been created (tenant1, tenant2, tenant3, etc... but will match the configured name of the tenant) and each of these have the role of **tenant-console**.
 Note the expiry date is set for **1**, which means expired.